ProjectNeura/MIPCandy/README.md

 ![poster](home/assets/poster.png)

 MIP Candy is Project Neura's next-generation infrastructure framework for medical image processing.
-It integrates a handful number of common network architectures with their corresponding training, inference, and evaluation pipelines that are out-of-the-box ready to use.
-Additionally, it also provides adapters to popular frontend dashboards such as Notion, WandB, and TensorBoard.
+It defines a handful of common network architectures with their corresponding training, inference, and evaluation pipelines that are out-of-the-box ready to use.
+Additionally, it also provides integrations with popular frontend dashboards such as Notion, WandB, and TensorBoard.

 :link: [Home](https://mipcandy.projectneura.org)